juliuswaldmann/parallax-react-js/README.md

   return (
     <div>
       <ParallaxContainer> //Wrapp your ParallaxLayers in ParallaxContainer.
-Each ParallaxLayer can have it's own children, own speed and own zIndex
+                          //Each ParallaxLayer can have it's own children, own speed and own zIndex.
         <ParallaxLayer>
           //Your children of the first layer
           //...